redjax/auto-weather/containers/README.md

 The above configuration would create a path `./containers/vols/redis/data`, and mount the Redis container's `/data` path to this directory.

+## Note on mounting postgres data directory

+If you mount the `postgres` container's `/var/lib/postgresql/data` path to a host volume/local directory, note that the directory will appear empty if you don't have permissions to view it.
+This is ok! **Don't change the owner of your host volume mount**, it'll break the database.

+You can view the contents of that directory with `sudo ls ./containers/vols/postgres/data`.

 ## Postgres init script

 The [`pg_entrypoint.sh`](./vols/postgres/pg_entrypoint/pg_entrypoint.sh) script is mounted in the `postgres` container and executed when the database is created.
 This script installs plugins & does any default setup steps you describe.